 20 He said, “You shall not pass through.”
 Edom came out against him with many people, and with a strong hand.
 21 Thus Edom refused to give Israel passage through his border, so Israel turned away from him.

 The Death of Aaron

 27 Moses did as the Lord commanded.
-They went up onto Mount Hor in the sight of all the congregation.
-28 Moses stripped Aaron of his garments, and put them on Eleazar his son.
+They went up onto Mount Hor in the sight of all the community.
+28 Moses stripped Aaron of his garments and put them on Eleazar his son.
 Aaron died there on the top of the mountain, and Moses and Eleazar came down from the mountain.
-29 When the congregation saw that Aaron was dead, they wept for Aaron 30 days; the entire house of Israel.
+29 When the community saw that Aaron was dead, they wept for Aaron for 30 days, the entire house of Israel.

 Victory over the Canaanites

 1 The Canaanite, the king of Arad, who lived in the South, heard that Israel came by the way of Atharim.
-He fought against Israel, and took some of them captive.
-2 Israel made a vow to the Lord, and said, “If you will indeed deliver this people into my hand, then I will utterly destroy their cities.”
-3 The Lord listened to the voice of Israel, and delivered up the Canaanites; and they utterly destroyed them and their cities.
-The name of the place was called Hormah.
+He fought against Israel and took some of them captive.
+2 Israel made a vow to the Lord and said, “If you will indeed deliver this people into my hand, then I will utterly destroy their cities.”
+3 The Lord listened to the voice of Israel, and delivered up the Canaanites, and they utterly destroyed them and their cities.
+The name of the place was Hormah.

 The Bronze Serpent

 4 They traveled from Mount Hor by the way of the Red Sea, to go around the land of Edom.
 The people became very discouraged because of the journey, 5 and they spoke against the Lord and against Moses: “Why have you brought us up out of Egypt to die in the wilderness?
 For there is no bread, there is no water, and we loathe this disgusting food!”